Okay so they give you a map of the best places in the city to steal a kiss 💋. What does that tell you about this city?

 Here is a photo of the beautiful St. Mark’s church in the upper town.

 As we were planning our trip to Croatia we didn’t really know too much what to expect of Zagreb.
 But wow, are we ever pleasantly surprised!
 Zagreb’s city centre is compact which makes it lovely to stroll around and discover it’s different sites.
-The city has a relax feel to it and its people, well, they are just laid back.
-It’s actually weird but the city’s “mood” just gets you in that same state of mind.
-From the moment we entered the city centre we instantly felt a relaxed vibe.
+The city has a relaxed feel to it and its people, well, they are just friggin’ laid back.❤️ It’s actually weird but the city’s “mood” just gets you in that same state of mind.
+From the moment we entered the city centre we instantly felt its relaxed vibe.
 Zagreb just has a nice atmosphere.
 Can’t quite put our finger on it but maybe it’s because most of the city centre is free of cars, which makes it nice and quiet in the streets.
 It has a tram system but you actually get surprised when one creeps up behind you..

 So the first thing that we noticed right away is that the locals here, love flowers.
 There are stands everywhere and the locals pick up flowers as they do their daily bread.Their other HUGE passion is coffee.
 It is so big that we are going to write about it later in another post.
 So, coffee addicts stay tune!
 We had read about the cafés being a meeting place for people before coming but we had never expected it to be so much a part of this city’s culture.
 Each neighbourhood has multiple indoor/outdoor cafés that provide a setting for people to get together for coffee.
 Another reason we’re in love with the city. ☕️😊Oh yes, we should mention, if you despise the colours yellow and blue, well, you should probably avoid Zagreb 😊.
 Many of its buildings have a significant Viennese influence often painted yellow, which was the official colour of the Habsburg ruling family.
 And guess what, the buses and trams are blue!